Danone could spend Medical Nutrition cash on baby food, dairy deals

 While Danone has declined to comment, analysts see it spending any proceeds on bolt-on acquisitions where it is achieving higher growth, higher profits or is more dominant.

-Bankers and analysts said that if Danone aimed to buy something big it would most likely be Mead Johnson Nutrition (MJN) (MJN.N), the maker of Enfamil baby formula, or the baby food assets of Abbott (ABT.N) in Latin America.
+Bankers and analysts said that if Danone aimed to buy something big it would most likely be Mead Johnson Nutrition (MJN), the maker of Enfamil baby formula, or the baby food assets of Abbott in Latin America.
 But there was no sign of these assets being available soon.

 "They would probably love to do a big acquisition but there are few targets around," said a European banking source, adding Danone had a history of reshuffling its portfolio, having sold beer, glass packaging and biscuit businesses over the years.

-Analysts have long said that the whole or part of U.S. based MJN, worth $16 billion (9 billion pounds), would be a good but expensive fit for Danone, helping it grow in Asia and Latin America.
+Analysts have long said that the whole or part of U.S. based MJN, worth $16 billion, would be a good but expensive fit for Danone, helping it grow in Asia and Latin America.

-Abbott, Nestle and Baxter (BAX.N) are also among those likely to be interested in buying Danone's Medical Nutrition business.
-Sources have said German healthcare group Fresenius (FREG.DE) is considering making an offer.
+Abbott, Nestle and Baxter are also among those likely to be interested in buying Danone's Medical Nutrition business.
+Sources have said German healthcare group Fresenius is considering making an offer.

 PURSUIT OF GROWTH